 “My Dad was from Denmark, and his philosophy was that you have to work, work, work.
 I’ve always said that I want to live as long as I am productive.
 Now in a place like this, I really appreciate my health.
 I knew before I moved in that I would be happy here.
 I never look back.”

 “I am a master gardener, and I was doing it all myself.
-I had fifty rose bushes.
-And an eight-room house.
-I told my family I was thinking of moving, and they jumped for joy.
-They loved it.
-They said what a relief.
-So, I put my house on the market, and it sold in two days.”
+I had fifty rose bushes and an eight-room house.
+I told my family I was thinking of moving, and they jumped for joy!”

-“I had several friends at The Park Danforth, so it was a community for me before I moved in.
-I needed security, too.
+“I had several friends at The Park Danforth, so it was a community for me from the start.
 I am a volunteer and do a lot of outreach work.
-This morning, I made PBJ sandwiches for people in need.
-I like being part of this community.”
+This morning, I made PBJ sandwiches for people in need.”

 “Roses are my favorite.
 They are very showy.
 I used to belong to the Maine Rose Society.
 I have a hybrid tea, a double knockout, and a floribunda.”

 “I worked at Maine Medical Center, and my job was helping patients get their bills paid.
+I had a way of calming people in talking to them.
 Patients are sick.
-They don’t want to deal with insurance companies.
-They are trying to recuperate.
-My job was to work with them, understand their situations, and try to get the insurance company to pay their bills.
-I had a way of calming people in talking to them.”
+They don’t want to deal with insurance companies.”

 “Family means everything to me.
 I have a son and daughter, and two grandsons.
 My oldest just became a fire chief.
 He’s only 30.
 He always wanted to be a fireman even when I was cuddling him as a little boy.”